 Section 4.
 Honorary Members

-Honorary members shall not be required to pay dues.
+Honorary members shall not be required to pay dues for the first year of membership.

 Section 5.
 Approval of Expenditures

 Expenditures over $50 and up to $200 shall require Treasurer approval.
 Expenditures over $200 and up to $1000 shall require Treasurer approval with the concurrence of the President.
 Expenditures over $1000 shall require full Board approval.
 The Treasurer signs agreements and contracts involving expenditures.